-Exercise 16.
+Exercise 17.
 Suppose there are t marked elements in the set of n elements.
 How many times should we pick a random element to get constant probability of success?

 Suppose there is some structure in these sets as opposed to unstructured search.
-Using this structure, assume that we are given an algorithm (probably classical) which finds a marked element with probability p.
+Say, using this structure we are given an algorithm (probably classical) which finds a marked element with probability p.
 How can we increase the probability of success to a constant?